statengeneraal/laws-markdown/verdrag/second/nam/ngum/development/fund/agreement/1974/BWBV0004006/README.md

 (h) “EDL” means Electricité du Laos, a corporation established under the provisions of the Ordonnance Royale No. 38 dated 26 January 1959 of the Kingdom of Laos;

 (i) “EGAT” means Electricity Generating Authority of Thailand, a corporation established under the provisions of the Electricity Generating Authority of Thailand Act (B.E.
-2511), as amended from me to time, of the Kingdom of Thailand;
+2511), as amended from time to time, of the Kingdom of Thailand;

 (j) “Energy Supply Agreement” means the agreement dated 22 June 1971 between EDL and EGAT relating to the sale of energy by EDL to EGAT from the Nam Ngum hydropower facilities;